skrueger/tavern/README.md

 It is a simple unix-like monolith that runs AArch64 user-mode processes with virtual memory addressing.
 It is my (Simon Krueger) hobby project and its primary goal is education in kernel development.
-I started this project because I wanted to learn the low-level details of how a kernel works by actually implementing one.
+I started this project because I wanted to learn the low-level details of how a kernel works by implementing one from scratch.
 I started this project from [Stanford's 2018 CS140e course](https://cs140e.sergio.bz/).
 The course provided the initial skeleton and I've been fleshing out the implementation.